milton-ethan/miltoneh.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
-excerpt: "<span style="background-color: black; padding: 2px;">This is a persronal website used to showcase my education, some of my projects, and a little bit of who I am.
-If you'd like, have a look around.</span>"
+excerpt: "This is a persronal website used to showcase my education, some of my projects, and a little bit of who I am.
+If you'd like, have a look around."
 feature_row:
   - image_path: assets/img/Linear-Actuator-Rendering-1.png
     alt: "Syringe Pump Render"